rubensantibanezacosta/Drupal_dev_template_docker/README.md

     ```json

       "require": {
-        ...
+        "...":"...",
         "drupal/pathauto": "^1.11"
     },

     ```
-- Add the following line to the `extra_modules.txt` file:
+- Add the following line to the `extra_modules.txt` file, and separate it with a line break:

     ```
     pathauto
+    another_module
+    another_module
+    ...
     ```

 To start the environment, run the following command: